Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Alternate forms of the Hamiltonian

 and the restriction of $\tilde H_\partial$ to $\mathcal H_\partial$ is $H_\partial$:

 Second, it is defined in terms of ladder operators that act on the space of states labeled by $\mathbb Z$-numbers instead of $\mathbb{Z}_3$.

-As the next step, let us look closely at what basis states in $\Im \mathcal P$ look like.
+As the next step, let us closely look at what the basis states in $\Im \mathcal P$ look like.
 Those are labeled by sets of numbers $n_1,\dots, n_N$ that satisfy

-up to a total shift by 3.
-The fact that $\Im \mathcal P$ is conserved by the Hamiltonian means that if we start with a state that satisfies the condition Eq.~\eqref{eq:continuity_condition}, we will obtain a linear combination of states that also satisfy this condition.
+up to a total shift of 3.
+The fact that $\Im \mathcal P$ is conserved by the Hamiltonian means that if we start with a state that satisfies the condition \refe{continuity_condition}, we will obtain a linear combination of states that also satisfy this condition.
 For those states, the winding number is just

 where $[~]$ denotes the integer part.
 We can make this statement even stronger.
-The Hamiltonian acting on a basis state $\ket{n_i}$ that satisfies the condition Eq.~\eqref{eq:continuity_condition} produces a linear combination of all states that differ from $\ket{n_i}$ in exactly one spin, satisfy Eq.~\eqref{eq:continuity_condition} and have the same winding number.
+The Hamiltonian acting on a basis state $\ket{n_i}$ that satisfies the condition \refe{continuity_condition} produces a linear combination of all states that differ from $\ket{n_i}$ in exactly one spin, satisfy \refe{continuity_condition} and have the same winding number.
 This proves that there are no diagonal symmetry operators other than $\cal W$, as any two states $\ket{\Psi_1}, \ket{\Psi_2}\in \mathcal H_\partial \approx \Im \mathcal P$ with the same winding number produce a nonzero matrix element of the evolution operator:

-This shows, that the only symmetry of our Hamiltonian which is diagonal in basis of $n_i$ operators is $\cal W$.
+This shows that the only symmetry of our Hamiltonian which is diagonal in basis of $n_i$ operators is $\cal W$.